shafi-sahal/MatSelectSearch/README.md

   // Make true if input should be cleared on opening
   @Input() clearSearchInput = false;

-  // Make true if there is need to emit the filtered list on initial load
-  @Input() initializeFilteredList = false;

   // Make true if there is a mat-option for selecting all values
   @Input() hasSelectAll = false;